maxzheng/great-life-guide/double.md

 ### #10 Effective Communication

-The most effective communication should generate emotions.
+The most effective communication should convey emotions.

 I believe emotion is our first/native language before we learned to speak.
 Other languages / forms of communication need to be translated by our brains to native forms, such as emotions or